aria2/aria2/doc/manual-src/en/libaria2.rst

 this example code, we have no interest for it, so just pass ``nullptr``.

-We setup everything at this stage.
+We have set up everything at this stage.
 So let's start download.
 To perform the download, call :func:`run()` repeatedly until it returns the value other than ``1``::